The views expressed by the host on this program, documented to be almost always right 99.8% of the time.

 Trump campaign rushes to clarify immigration position following debate.

-Trump appeared to indicate a major change in his immigration platform at the debate by implying he wants to expand the H-1B visa program, but his campaign released a statement shortly after the event saying that that wasn't true, claiming that the question posed to Trump by Megan Kelly related to high skill immigration solely.
+But his campaign released a statement shortly after the event saying that that wasn't true, claiming that the question posed to Trump by Megan Kelly related to high-skill immigration solely.

-The Trump statement says the H-1B program is neither high skilled nor immigration.
+The Trump statement says the H-1B program is neither high-skilled nor immigration.

 These are temporary foreign workers imported from abroad for the explicit purpose of substituting for American workers at lower pay.